|El Nina/ La Nino|

 Page 1 of 3

 What is El Niño?

-Every three to seven years, a warm current of water replaces the usual cold current of water off the west coast of Peru, South America.
+Every two to seven years, a warm current of water replaces the usual cold current of water off the west coast of Peru, South America.
 This observed oceanic phenomenon is called El Niño.
 This warming is now known to occur over a wider area covering the central and eastern Pacific and has linkage with the occurrence of some major unusual weather conditions in different parts of the world like severe floods and prolonged droughts.
 In Southeast Asia, Indonesia and Australia, drier than normal conditions occur whereas central and eastern equatorial Pacific is unusually wet.

 How is El Nino linked with the atmospheric conditions?